 Motion Typography – Scrolling Typography

-This refers to any type that simply moves along a plane.
-Be that sideways, upwards, downwards or even advancing and receding ‘Star Wars’ style.
+This refers to any type that just moves along a plane.
+Whether it’s sideways, upwards, downwards, or even the advancing and receding motion you see in Star Wars.

 Motion Typography – Dynamic Layout